saitha19/Workfront-core-developer-Portfolio/fundamentals/Requests.md

 - Requests can be converted into tasks or projects.
 - Requests can be assigned / routed to individuals or Teams

+## Where to find requests
+  In addition to the Requests page, requests can be found in other places including:
+  - A Teams page
+  - In Workfront Home
+  - On a dashboard used by teams trafficking requests.